Forest fibers

 Tree-mendously soft

-In addition to being renewable and biodegradable, viscose has several properties that make it particularly well-suited for technical wear and performance clothing.
+Renewable and biodegradable by nature, viscose also displays properties that make it particularly relevant for technical garments and performance clothing.

 Highly breathable.
-The fiber structure allows constant air circulation, keeping you comfortable during any activity.
+The fiber structure allows continuous air circulation, helping the body regulate heat and humidity during activity.

 Excellent moisture absorption.
-Viscose quickly wicks moisture away from the skin and evaporates it efficiently.
+Viscose efficiently draws moisture away from the skin and promotes fast evaporation.

 Machine washable.
-Unlike traditional viscose, our fabric maintains its quality through machine washing - an industry first that eliminates dry cleaning costs.
+Unlike conventional viscose, our fabric maintains its qualities through machine washing, eliminating the need for dry cleaning.
+An industry first.

 From Sweden to Italy